ulif/diceware/README.rst

  - `Conor Schaefer (conorsch) <https://github.com/conorsch>`_
  - Rodolfo Gouveia suggested to activate the ``--delimiter`` option.
+ - `drebs <https://github.com/drebs>`_ provided patches and discussion for different sources of randomness.

 Many thanks to all of them!